amrvac/amrvac/doc/contributing.md

 If you have added new files, you might have to update dependencies in the makefiles, see @ref addmodule.md.

-It is important test your changes by running MPI-AMRVAC's test suite.
+It is important to test your changes by running MPI-AMRVAC's test suite.
 This is done as
 follows:

     cd tests